 Domitian was born in Rome on October 24, 51 during the reign of Emperor Claudius.
 He was the youngest son of the later Emperor Vespasian and Flavia Domitilla.
 The Flavian family belonged to homines novi, for it was only Domitian’s father and uncle who sat in the senate.
 The family owed its rapid growth in importance to economic agility and profitable marriages.
 The climb up the social ladder also made it possible for the new families to collapse the old aristocracy, caused by years of civil wars.

-During the reign of his father and brother Titus (69–81), although he was projected as a possible heir to the throne, he played an entirely minor role in politics.
+During the reign of his father and brother Titus (69–81), although he was expected to be a possible heir to the throne, he played a completely secondary role in politics.
 It is true that he held several offices, but they were not of great importance.

 The war with the Chatti (83–85), one of the most important events in the first years of his rule, became the propaganda and ideological basis of Domitian’s rule.
 Unfortunately, there is little source material describing this event.
 The victory over the Chattas also occupied an important place in monetary propaganda, and one of its most important elements was the adoption by Domitian of the victorious nickname Germanicus.

 This victory was depicted on the coins in various ways.
 The reverse features, among other things, the figure of the emperor himself.

 The coins also showed a triumph that took place in 83 CE.